 Lastly, I explore how citizens differ in ways they think about globalization- and automation-induced job losses.
 I find qualitative and quantitative evidence of high baseline support for automation despite its labor-replacing potential.
 While workers feel the adverse impact of technology gradually, its perceived benefits are often immediate, observable, and are considered necessary for firm survival and competitiveness.
 On the other hand, workers, when economically threatened, tend to think about relations with immigrant and foreign workers in zero-sum terms.

 A manuscript from my dissertation was the winner of the Peace Science Society (International) Award at the 2018 Pacific International Politics Conference.
-My next project will examine the preferences of special interest/labor groups on workplace technology.

 “Can Beijing Buy Taiwan?
 An Empirical Assessment of Beijing’s Agricultural Concessions to Taiwan” (with Stan Hok-Wui Wong).
 Journal of Contemporary of China.
 2016.